The International College of Surgeons - United States Section (ICS-US)

 - Meals cannot be claimed on expense reports and are the participant’s responsibility.

-- Roundtrip transportation for both home and Pittsburgh International Airport is allowed to a maximum reimbursement of $300.
+- Roundtrip transportation for both home and Providence International Airport is allowed to a maximum reimbursement of $200.
 Receipts are required and must be submitted with expense report.
-Recommended local Pittsburgh transportation is car rental.
-ICS-US will have a preferred discounted car rental plan available at least 6 months prior to the meeting.
+Recommended local Providence transportation is taxi or ride share service (Uber or Lyft).

 6. ICS-US is a 501(c)3 nonprofit charity and as such has a very limited budget.
 While the participation of invited faculty is extremely valuable and greatly appreciated, it is the goal of the organization to not expend funds for travel and housing unless it is absolutely necessary and as previously mentioned specific grant proceeds have been obtained for this purpose.

-7. Any honorarium for invited faculty must be prearranged on a case-by-case basis in advance.
+7. Any honorarium that may be granted for invited faculty must be prearranged on a case-by-case basis in advance.

 Inquiries should be directed to: